BlueBrain/spack/FAQ.md

   <summary>Q: Why is it so slow to interact with the `spack` repository if on GPFS</summary>

   Make sure the `spack` repo is checked out in a subdirectory of `$HOME`.
   The `spack` repository is quite large, and when it is checked out under a `/gpfs/bbp.cscs.ch/project/*` directory, performance can be 10x slower than on the SSD provided storage of `$HOME`.
 </details>

 <details>
-  <summary>Q: Where is the binary cache?</summary>
+  <summary>Q: Is there a binary cache?</summary>

-  We currently don't have a binary cache - it is complicated to setup: needs to have the same based path (????[pls more details]).
+  We currently have a binary cache for central deployment only.
+As universally relocatable binaries are very fragile, we do not support binary caches for end-users.

-  Please make sure you have setup the correct `~/.spack/packages.yaml` so that you are not rebuilding the available system packages
+  Please make sure you have setup the correct configurations in:
+  * `~/.spack/packages.yaml`
+  * `~/.spack/upstreams.yaml`
+  to avoid rebuilding packages that have already been build centrally.
 </details>